 Find out more about the events, campaigns and activities of our liberation groups

-Our Liberation campaigns are a hugely important part of the Students' Union as they promote equality and diversity within our Union, our University and wider society.
-This year has been an exciting time for Liberation at Hallam with some huge wins and achievements including the massively successful launch of the BME Committee and our first Liberation Conference discussing the current state of equality in society.
+This year has been an exciting time for Liberation at Hallam with some huge wins and achievements including the launch of our first Liberation Conference discussing the current state of equality in society.

 This year, Students' Union Council passed a range of liberation-based polices: